cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   ---------------------------

-  // -> match() method brings the matching string of a regular expression.
-(For regular expressions, check the bonus section of this article.)
+  // -> match() method returns an array with the matching string of a regular expression.

   const sentence = "Roses are red.
 Violets are blue.";
   console.log(sentence.match(/[A-Z]/g)); // prints: ["R", "V"]